DistrictOfJoban/JCM-Docs/docs/dev/pids/scripted/tut/index.md

 [[File:JCM JS PIDS Tutorial v3.1.png|313x313px]]

 ## v4: Go ham!
-Right now things are looking very solid, but this is the MTR Mod we are talking about, so things quickly falls apart when someone enter `Llanfair­pwllgwyngyll­gogery­chwyrn­drobwll­llan­tysilio­gogo­goch` as their station name.
+Right now things are looking very solid, but this is the MTR mod we are talking about, so things quickly falls apart when someone enter `Llanfair­pwllgwyngyll­gogery­chwyrn­drobwll­llan­tysilio­gogo­goch` as their station name.

 "*Of course I am not silly enough to do that*" Ok sure but now let's look at a real-world example, by renaming your destination station from `田景|Tin King` to `天水圍|Tin Shui Wai`